URL: http://www.ivpe.com/papers/freak.pdf

 Q2: What do the descriptors contain?

-Q3: How the sampling works?
+Q3: How does the sampling work?

 Q4: Is there scale invariance?
 How?

-Q5: How the rotation invariance achieved?
+Q5: How is rotation invariance achieved?